University of Wisconsin–Madison: Athletics

-Rivalries
+Rivalries and traditions

-The Wisconsin Badgers' most notable rivalry within the Big Ten is with the University of Minnesota, which is the most-played rivalry in Division I-A football.
+The Wisconsin Badgers' most notable rivalry within the Big Ten is with the Minnesota Golden Gophers, which is the most-played rivalry in Division I (FBS) football.
 In their annual college football game, the teams compete for Paul Bunyan's Axe.
 The two universities also compete in the Border Battle, a year-long athletic competition in which each team's wins earn points for their university.
+Wisconsin's other prominent rivalries in football are with the Iowa Hawkeyes and Nebraska Cornhuskers.

-Men's basketball rivalries include Michigan State, Illinois and non-conference, in-state Marquette.

-The Wisconsin–Madison men's and women's hockey teams' most recognized rivals are the Golden Gophers of the University of Minnesota and the Fighting Hawks of the University of North Dakota.
-Other rivals include the University of Denver, Colorado College, Michigan Tech, University of Minnesota Duluth, and St. Cloud State.
+The I-94 rivalry between Wisconsin men's basketball and the in-state Marquette Golden Eagles has been played annually since 1958.
+Other basketball rivalries include the Michigan State Spartans and Illinois Fighting Illini within the Big Ten.
+The Wisconsin men's and women's hockey teams' most recognized rivals are Minnesota and the North Dakota Fighting Hawks.
+Other rivals include the Denver Pioneers, Colorado College Tigers, Michigan Tech Huskies, Minnesota Duluth Bulldogs, and St. Cloud State Huskies.